 The department's undergraduate curriculum prepares students for initial teacher certification.
-Graduate programs - which include master's degrees and graduatelevel certifications - focus on research, literacy and language acquisition, teaching and learning, special education, giftedness, bilingual education, and mathematics.
-A doctoral degree, master's degrees and graduate-level certifications are offered.
-A variety of enrichment opportunities serve the continuing education needs of practicing educators.
+The department also offers a Master of Bilingual Education and a Master of Education.
+Graduate programs focus on research in literacy and language acquisition, teaching and learning, special education, giftedness, ESL, bilingual education, science, technology, engineering, and mathematics.
+The M.B.E. includes a gifted concentration.
+The M.Ed. includes a major in special education, a concentration in certification preparation and a concentration in reading and writing.
+The Master of Music in music education is offered through the Meadows School of the Arts and in cooperation with the Simmons School.
+In addition, a variety of enrichment opportunities serve the continuing education needs of practicing educators.

 The school promotes high-quality research that combines quantitative and qualitative methodologies, generates new hypotheses and influences pedagogical practices in early childhood (or "EC") through grade-12 schools.
-The department's research efforts are supported by two institutes that are charged with the study of education: the Institute for Evidence-Based Education and the Gifted Students Institute.